401-Advanced-JavaScript-SpencerLazzar/CAPS/README.md

 As a developer, I want to use industry standards for managing the state of each package As a developer, I want to create an event driven system so that I can write code that happens in response to events, in real time
 Technical Requirements / Note

+### Phase 4 Requirements

+Build a set of applications to manage deliveries made by CAPS Drivers.
+This will simulate a delivery driver delivering a package and scanning the package code.
+Retailers will be able to see in their dashboard or log, a list of all packages delivered in real time.
+Should a delivery driver deliver many packages while the retailer is not connected to the dashboard, the retailer should be able to “catch up” and see a list of all missed events before resuming real-time monitoring.